Qwabena-Proxy/Modified-Weather-App/README.md

 # Modified-Weather-App
-This is a weather software which get
+This is a weather software which give you the weather of any